-November 2016 – Present: Vancouver Board of Parks and Recreation (City of Vancouver): Planner II/Project Manager
+November 2016 – February 2021: Vancouver Board of Parks and Recreation (City of Vancouver): Planner II/Project Manager

 Project Manager – Parks and Recreation Services Master Plan – VanPlay

 • Developed a comprehensive strategic policy document with a 100 year vision, 25 year strategy and 10 year implementation plan.
 VanPlay, the completed master plan envisions parks and recreation services that offer equity, reduce barriers, and provide meaningful experiences for the public within the constraints of population growth, changing demographics and increasing land/development costs.